hamersaw/personal-site/content/about.md

 Athletics have always been important to me.
 I can attribute much of my work ethic to the unrelenting pursuit of accolades in Football and Track & Field during my formative years.
 Through my success, I had the opportunity to compete collegiately in both Cross Country and Track & Field (Go Titans!).
 Though I grievously admit my best performances are behind me, I find exercise and general fitness to offer a satisfying change of pace.

 Growing up in Wisconsin, I had the pleasure of being shaped by weekends camping, hunting, and fishing in the Northwoods.
 As such, I've learned to appreciate the solitude provided by nature.
-Since beginning graduate school I've taken up backpacking, spending my free time pursuing seclusion in the Colorado Rockies.
+Since beginning graduate school I've taken up backpacking, spending my free time pursuing remote areas in the Colorado Rockies.